 I am a historian of Britain at NYU.

-I studied European history at Northwestern University.
+I studied modern European history at Northwestern.
 My work intersects with urban history, intellectual history, and the history of science.

-I’m especially interested in how political cultures work and change, and have written about meritocracy and technocracy, radicalism and social democracy, neo-conservatism and neo-liberalism.
+I’m especially interested in the history of political culture, and have written about meritocracy and technocracy, radicalism and social democracy, neo-conservatism and neo-liberalism.

-I am currently chair of the Department of History at NYU.
+I am currently the chair of the Department of History at NYU.